solarsoft0/platform/readme.md

-# M3O Platform
+# Micro Platform

-This is the Pulumi scripts to manage the M3O Platform
+This is the Pulumi scripts to manage the Micro Platform

 ## Generate the CA for the clusters cert issuer